Head lice are tiny wingless insects. They live among human hairs and feed on blood

 Will They Ever Be Gone?

-As many parents know firsthand, lice infestation can be an ongoing battle, especially
+As many parents know, fighting head lice can be an ongoing battle.
+There's no doubt

-If you've followed every recommendation and your child still has lice, it could
+If you've tried everything and your child still has lice, it could be because:

-your child is still being exposed to someone with lice
+your child is still around someone who has lice

 the treatment you're using isn't effective

-If your child still has lice 2 weeks after you started treatment or if your child's scalp
+If your child has lice 2 weeks after you started treatment or if your child's scalp

-Remind your child that while having lice can certainly be very embarrassing, anyone can get them.
-It's important
+Remind your child that while having lice can be embarrassing, anyone can get them.